*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-Assault Fitness has designed the AirRower flywheel similar to the AirBike fan.
-It is large and visible under the protective wire grating.
-This allows the user to easily see the fan as it spins and it also produces a nice breeze while rowing!
 The steel flywheel is 19” in diameter and we personally like the red blades that spin inside the fan.
-This isn’t a super quiet rower, but the experience is rewarding and we like that the harder you row the more of a breeze you generate!
+This isn’t a super quiet rower, but the harder you row the more of a breeze you generate!
 One drawback to the AirRower is there is no damper, so you cannot change or adjust the amount of air flowing through the fan.
 While you could argue that a damper isn’t vital on every rower, it is hard to understand why Assault Fitness wouldn’t include this feature which is on the Concept2 rowers that are much less expensive.
 A damper makes a significant difference in the feel of the row stroke, so even though it doesn’t affect resistance, it changes the nature of the rowing session by removing a key variable.
 Experienced rowers or those who want to compete on a competitive level may find the absence of a damper to be a deal breaker on this rower.

 At first glance, it is easy to see that the AirRower Elite is exclusively an air resistance rower.
 There are several advantages to air resistance rowers.
 First, air resistance is easy to calibrate and measure.
 Air resistance is also inexpensive and does not require electricity.
 This type of resistance is also unlimited — which means, the harder you pull, the more resistance is generated by the flywheel.
 As mentioned above, one drawback to air resistance is it is noisy.
 The AirRower is not a quiet machine and we recommend it be placed in a designated workout space or other area where its use won’t negatively affect those in close proximity.
 The advantages of air rowers are well documented, but users need to be aware of the tradeoff in overall noise output.